 COMMUNICATION STUDIES 1311.
 SURVEY OF MASS COMMUNICATION.
-(COMM 1307)

 An overview of the history, philosophy, operation, and societal impact of print and electronic media including books, newspapers, magazines, motion pictures, recordings, radio and television.
-Fall.
+As needed.

 COMMUNICATION STUDIES 1312.
 WRITING FOR THE MEDIA.